Zhefan-Xu/camera-imu-calibration-guide/README.md

 If you are using D435i's IMU, you have an extra step to do: calibrate IMU and write the data into the camera device.
 It's very easy and important.
 You just need to follow the official instruction [PDF](https://www.intelrealsense.com/wp-content/uploads/2019/07/Intel_RealSense_Depth_D435i_IMU_Calibration.pdf).
 Necessary tools and code can be found on [librealsense github](https://github.com/IntelRealSense/librealsense).

+#### 6. Estimate IMU Noise Model.
-Now, we need to estimate xxx for IMU:
+Now, we need to estimate noise model for IMU.
+You can find some explanation of the parameters [here](https://github.com/ethz-asl/kalibr/wiki/IMU-Noise-Model).
+Use the repo [imu_utils](https://github.com/gaowenliang/imu_utils) which depends on [code_utils](https://github.com/gaowenliang/code_utils) to obtain the IMU noise model.

 #### 6. Camera-IMU Calibration.